 |WEIGHT||Weight: ([\d\.]+)||any digits (the units will not be included)|

 |GRADE||Grade: ([^\x0D\x0A]+)||any characters before a line ending characters|

 |FARM||Farm: ([^\x0D\x0A]+)||any characters before a line ending characters|

 On the next tab, you can specify basic format options as per (fig.5).
 In this example, one variable has the "datetime" data type.
 Therefore the first option (fig. 5, pos. #1) allows you to convert the date string to a field with the "datetime" data type.
 We specified MM"."DD"."YY":"HH":"NN"."SS here, according to the data example above.
 For a detailed description of formatting characters, please, see the help file.

 Fig.5.
 Date/time format.

 Therefore the second option (fig. 5, pos. #2) allows you to trim unnecessary spaces from left and right from "string" values.

 Click the "OK" button and close the parser configuration window.
 Then click the "OK" button in the options window.

-Now that our parser is ready it is time for testing it.
+Now our parser is ready, it is time for testing it.
 Connect your device and power it on if necessary.
-Check to see if you are able to receive a data block from the specified port.
-If the parser had been correctly set up, then you should see all parser items names and their values (fig.6) in the DDE server window below.
+Check to see if you can receive a data block from the specified port.
+If the parser had been correctly set up, you should see all parser items and their values (fig. 6) in the DDE server window below.